 Mission: To realize the full potential of people interacting with information and communications technology.
 ATLAS interdisciplinary programs develop creative designers, critical thinkers, effective leaders, capable learners, innovative teachers and engaged global citizens.

-ATLAS is supported by a combination of campus and external funds.
+ATLAS is supported by campus and external funds.
 The campus provides a permanent base budget for ATLAS.
 ATLAS has received major funding from a student-approved fee, the National Science Foundation, the Department of Education, the State of Colorado, Comcast, the Carnegie Corporation of New York, the Colorado Institute of Technology, Apple, Avaya, Microsoft, the Mellon Foundation, and from many generous individuals.